 Military Justice Handbook

-Caselaw; Statutory References; List of Tables and Appendices; Foreword by Peter Glenser QC; Preface; List of Abbreviations; Introduction; Chapter 1 History: The Findlay Reforms; Chapter 2 Jurisdiction; Chapter 3 The Disciplinary System in Overview; Chapter 4 Chain of Command; Chapter 5 Arrest; Chapter 6 Investigation; Chapter 7 Commonly Used Service Offences; Chapter 8 Administrative Action By CO; Chapter 9 Summary Hearing; Chapter 10 Legal Aid; Chapter 11 Fitness To Stand Trial; Chapter 12 Pre-Court Martial Process; Chapter 13 Trial by Court Martial; Chapter 14 Sentences Available to the Court Martial; Chapter 15 Civilians in the Service Disciplinary System; Chapter 16 Appeals; Chapter 17 Young Offenders; Chapter 18 Victims of and Witnesses to Crime; Chapter 19 Other Important Provisions; Chapter 20 Medals And Awards; Chapter 21 Service Inquiries and Coroners Inquests; Appendices; Index.
+Case Law; Statutory References; List of Tables and Figures; Foreword by Peter Glenser QC; Preface; List of Abbreviations and Glossary; Introduction; Chapter 1 History; Chapter 2 Jurisdiction; Chapter 3 The Disciplinary System in Overview; Chapter 4 Chain of Command; Chapter 5 Arrest; Chapter 6 Investigation; Chapter 7 Commonly Used Service Offences; Chapter 8 Administrative Action By CO; Chapter 9 Summary Hearing; Chapter 10 Legal Aid; Chapter 11 Fitness To Stand Trial; Chapter 12 Pre-Court Martial Process; Chapter 13 Trial by Court Martial; Chapter 14 Sentences Available to the Court Martial; Chapter 15 Civilians in the Service Disciplinary System; Chapter 16 Appeals; Chapter 17 Young Offenders; Chapter 18 Victims of and Witnesses to Crime; Chapter 19 Other Important Provisions; Chapter 20 Service Inquiries and Coroners Inquests; Appendices; Index.